DonSchenck/containers-k8s-workshop/README.md

 kubectl delete pod {id_of_one_pod_from_previous_command}
 ```

+Notice that we've upgraded our application without any downtime.
+We also are using the same address (IP and port) as before; that doesn't change.

+The ability of kubernetes to group pods together into a service and make them available at a immutable and pre-determined URI is known as "Service Discovery".
+This means, in a development environment, you can write your code to use a service without fear that it's location will change.
+That will be consistent across all environments: Developerment, testing, staging and production.

+## Self-Healing

+This is an easy one.
+Delete an existing pod; kubernetes will automatically replace it.
+On the fly, while nothing is interrupted.

 ## YOU'VE DONE IT!
 You've completed the workshop.
 Congratulations.
 You're ready to start down the path to using containers and managing them with Kubernetes.

+## OpenShift

+OpenShift is an open source Platform as a Service (PaaS) built on top of kubernetes that makes life even easier.
+For example, you can build an image straight from the source code in a git repo (e.g. Github) and have it automatically update (in OpenShift) every time you push a new update to Github.

+You can also easily set up a CI/CD pipeline in OpenShift.

+OpenShift also includes templates for common activities.
+For example, you can create a MySQL database in one line.
+There [a great blog post about it](https://developers.redhat.com/blog/2019/07/18/mysql-for-developers-in-red-hat-openshift/).

-As an aside: Red Hat OpenShift provides a higher-level experience with Kubernetes and provides a web dashboard.
+It also provides a very niuce web dashboard.

+## Want More?

+Join the Red Hat Developer Program -- **it's free!** -- today to get access to a zero-cost Developer's copy of Red Hat Enterprise Linux (RHEL), a container development kit, free books, and much more.
+Visit [developers.redhat.com](https://developers.redhat.com) right now.

 ## Suggested Reading
 [The Docker Book](https://dockerbook.com/)